English

 Grade 7 | Required

-The goal of English 7 is to meet standards of participation in a literate community by talking about books, ideas, and writing.
-Students accomplish this through reading and writing workshops; in addition, they practice grammar and vocabulary skills.
+accomplish this through reading and writing workshops; in addition, they practice grammar and vocabulary skills.
 Discussions and writing assignments are designed to help students make connections between their own experiences and the readings.
-Titles may include: Nothing but the Truth, Day of Tears, The Outsiders, Diary of Anne Frank, and Mississippi Trial, 1955.
+Titles may include: Nothing but the Truth, Day of Tears, The Outsiders, Diary of Anne Frank, and Ghost Boys.
 Students use the writing process and write “Response to Literature” essays, a personal essay, a persuasive essay, poetry, and other creative pieces.

 English 8